On the Ends of groups and the Veech groups of infinite-genus surfaces: Introduction

-During the 1989s, W. A. Veech \cite{Vee}, associated to each translation surface an affine subgroup $\Gamma$ of ${\rm GL}(2,\mathbb{R})$, which was subsequently called the \emph{Veech group}, and he proved using Teichm\"uller theory that: if the Veech group $\Gamma$ of a compact translation surface $S$ is a lattice, it means, $\Gamma$ is a Fuchsian group such that the quotient space $\mathbb{H}^{2}/ \Gamma$ has finite hyperbolic area, then the behavior of geodesic flow on $S$ has dynamical properties similar to those described in the theorem of Weyl for the geodesic flow on the torus.
-This result is well-known as the Veech Dichotomy.
-In \cite{Voro} one can find a new proof of this theorem, which does not use Teichm\"uller theory.
-Actually, the study of the Veech groups has attracted the attention of several researchers \emph{e.g.}, \cites{PasLan, Hoop, Fin}.
+During the 1989s, Veech \cite{Vee} associated a group of matrices $\Gamma < {\rm GL}(2,\mathbb{R})$ to each translation surface, now commonly known as the \emph{Veech group of $S$}.
+He proved that if the Veech group $\Gamma(S)$ of a compact translation surface $S$ is a lattice--meaning $\Gamma(S)$ is a Fuchsian group such that the quotient space $\mathbb{H}^{2}/ \Gamma$ has finite hyperbolic area-- then the behavior of the geodesic flow on $S$ exhibits dynamical properties similar to those described by Weyl's theorem for the geodesic flow on the torus.
+This result is known as the \emph{Veech's Dichotomy}.
+It has since attracted the attention of many researchers (see, for example, \cite{Fin, Hoop, PasLan}).

-The Veech group of a compact translation surface is a Fuchsian group \cite{Voro}.
-One might ask: which groups are Veech groups of a tame translate surface?
-In the document \cite{PSV}, P. Przytycki, G. Weitze-Schmith{\"u}sen, and F. Valdez described all the subgroups of ${\rm GL}_{+}(2,\mathbb{R})$, which may be Veech group of a tame translation surface.
-The result states the following: